maxhbr/LDBcollector/md/CDDL-1.0.md

                         "CDDL-1.0"
                     ],
                     "__impliedId": "CDDL-1.0",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was released 24 January 2004.
+                                "Per SPDX.org, this license was released 24 January 2004.
 This license is\nOSI certified.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [